tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - Still a bug

-- goomba moves while on start screen
+- Goomba moves while on start screen
-    - how to replicate:
+    - How to replicate:
-        - wait for a while before pressing space to start the game
+        - Wait for a while before pressing space to start the game
-        - see that the first goomba has moved to the left
+        - See that the first goomba has moved to the left
-        - see that the player has lost health
+        - See that the player has lost health
-        - if two players, the goomba will launch both players off the map
+        - If two players, the goomba will launch both players off the map
-            - causes game over from start screen
+            - Causes game over from start screen
-            - model keeps updating, causing repeated game overs
+            - Model keeps updating, causing repeated game overs
-    - reason:
+    - Reason:
-        - likely that the model starts updating after launching, before the player starts the game
+        - Model is running while you are at the start screen, game-over screen, and next level screen.
-    - status:
+    - Status:
-        - still a bug
+        - Fixed
+        - paused the model while you are at these screens

 - low jumps on platforms